-Each person requesting interment of an individual shall have up to 90 days following the date of interment to order a professional monument or other marker for the grave.
+Each person who has paid into the marker fund and is requesting interment of an individual shall have up to 90 days following the date of interment to order a professional monument or other marker for the grave.
 If no monument or marker has been ordered at the end of the 90-day period, the District will provide a cement marker ("District marker"), using the money in the marker fund deposit that was collected prior to the time of the interment.
 The District shall not recommend or endorse any dealer for professional monuments or markers, but Management may maintain a current list of all area dealers in the District Office.